Guide to unstructured data and its management

 Structured data, as the term implies, is data which in organised into a specific and interpretable structure or format, making it easy and convenient to store on a device, and then access it later or analyse it.
 You will find that this kind of data is usually stored in a data warehouse or internal company database, carrying a clearly defined set of rules in terms of how it is organised.

-It’s actually quite easy to transform structured data into numerical data, so that it can be used to train and also evaluate ML models – significantly easy compared to unstructured data, anyway.
+It’s actually quite easy to transform structured data into numerical data, so that it can be used to train and also evaluate machine learning models.

 Structured data includes: